osgirl/CampbellSoup/README.md

   - `python manage.py [-c ../config.py] runserver -rd` to run just the backend server ([flask-script][12]).
 Keeps running.
   - `grunt connect:develop:keepalive` to serve just the static assets and open the index in your default browser ([grunt-contrib-connect][7], [http-proxy][8]).
 Be warned that it will still forward requests under `/api` to `localhost:5000`.
 Keeps running.
   - `grunt concurrent:server` to run both servers at the same time ([grunt-concurrent][9]).
 Keeps running.
   - `grunt watch` to automatically recompile, retest and reload when files change ([grunt-contrib-watch][10]).
+This includes the functional tests as described above.
 Note that if you start the static server before the watch task, livereload will not work until you manually refresh the development browser tab.
 Keeps running.
+  - `grunt casperjs` to run all functional tests.
+This assumes that you already compiled the CoffeeScript sources. ([grunt-casperjs][16], [CasperJS][17])
+  - `grunt newer:casperjs` to run only the functional tests that you edited and recompiled.

 In order to remove generated files but not the `node_modules` or the `bower_components`, run `grunt clean:all` ([grunt-contrib-clean][11]).